 - Your baby’s intestines start contracting and relaxing, so they get in lots of practice for healthy digestion when they are born.
 The first bowel motion a baby has is called meconium and it serves as an important sign.
 You’ll have to wait to find out what this is though!

 - Avoid exercises which could potentially reduce the oxygen supply to your baby.
-Scuba diving, mountain climbing, travelling to low altitude areas are all risky and are best avoided from now until after you deliver your baby.
+Scuba diving, mountain climbing, partaking in low pressure activities and travelling to high altitude areas are all risky and are best avoided from now until after you deliver your baby.

 - Think about writing a letter to your baby.
 Although this may sound silly, it is something you’ll both look back on in the years to come.
 This is an exciting time and although it seems like it will last forever, you will be surprised how quickly it goes.